 D) Take a hybrid approach

-In addition, moving some parts of your solution to the Cloud, whilst keeping others on-premise, can actually reduce your total cost of operation.
+In addition, moving some parts of your solution to the cloud, while keeping others on-premise, can actually reduce your total cost of operation.
 This is especially true if you minimise the use of your on-premise solution.

 You don't have to go it alone